Not loving your parents is a massive taboo in today's society

 Love, misunderstanding, deception…

 To reach adulthood as independent and fulfilled as possible, we need to feel ambivalent feelings for our parents.
 Even if going from tenderness, complicity, and confidence to aggression, rejection, and disappointment may fill us with guilt, these feelings are nevertheless necessary, and I’d even say natural.
-No relationship, and I mean no relationship, is based solely on positive feelings.
+No relationship, and I mean no relationship, is based solely on positive feelings, but knowing when to put a stop to things that make us feel bad is essential.

 I was about to become a mother when I realized how different from my parents I wanted to be.
 I’m aware of and cherish what I owe them: life, experiences, values, so I’ve never cut ties with them, even when I realized that I resented them for having been a fearful, fragile and anxious child, even when I realized that I didn’t love them so much anymore, even when I realized that I didn’t really have to love them anymore.
 Some choose absence, distance, or indifference towards parents they don’t love anymore.